galenwarren/shabeco-spark-fsharp/README.md

 Simple demo of using Spark with Python and F#.

 First, clone the repo and change into the root folder.
 The commands below should be run in Powershell on Windows, any shell on Linux, from the root folder of the repo.
+Docker must be installed.

 Run the following to build the docker image with Spark, Python, Mono/F#, and Mobius.
 This will take a few minutes but only has to be done once.
 This uses Spark v2.0.2 as this is apparently the highest version supported by the current version of Mobius.